-All companies can use “confidential filing” IPO process now
+All companies can use ‘confidential filing’ IPO process now

 When the filing is unveiled, the IPO happens swiftly.
 Companies are required to unveil their financials at least 15 days before the investor roadshow, and most are timing it exactly.

 The point of the legislation is to help more companies go public.
-But some have argued that it can also take some of the pressure off.
+But some have argued that it can also relieve some of the pressure.
 There are many companies that are “on file” confidentially, but have not yet gone through with the IPO process.

 The change in rules could make it easier for larger tech companies like Dropbox, Airbnb and Uber to eventually go public.Featured Image: Peter Kaminski/Flickr UNDER A CC BY 2.0 LICENSE (IMAGE HAS BEEN MODIFIED)